Turee/kickstart-your-graphql-api-with-hasura/readme.md

 ### Authentication

-Let's use [Auth0](https://Auth0.com/) to get our user authentication/signup working quickly.
+Let's use [Auth0](https://Auth0.com/) to get our user authentication/signup working.

 Hasura has an excellent [tutorial](https://docs.hasura.io/1.0/graphql/manual/guides/integrations/auth0-jwt.html) for setting up Auth0.
 But for the impatient below is the TL;DR; version of the tutorial: